topkecleon/telegram-bot-bash/doc/0_install.md

 ### Install bashbot from git repo

-Installation and Updates should be done using the zip / tar archives provided on github to avoid problems and overwriting your bot config and `mycommands.sh`.
+Installation and Updates should be done using the zip / tar archives provided on github to avoid problems and not overwriting your bot config and `mycommands.sh`.

 Nevertheless you can install or update bashbot from a git repo, see next chapter ...

 ### Create Installation / Update archives yourself

 To install or update bashbot from a git repo you must create the archives yourself.

 1. Run `git clone https://github.com/topkecleon/telegram-bot-bash.git`
 2. Change into the directory `telegram-bot-bash`
 3. Run ` git checkout develop` (_otional, for latest dev version_)
-4. Run ` dev/make-distribution.sh`
+4. Run ` dev/make-distribution.sh` (_add option --notest to skip tests_)
-5. If no errors occur you'll find archives and a bashbot installation in directory DIST
+5. You'll find archives and a bashbot installation in directory DIST
+6. install or update abshbot using one of the archives (optional)

-*Note*: You can update the basbot installation in `DIST/telegram-bot-bash` with `git pull; dev/make-distrubition.sh` to get the latest updates.
+*Note*: You can update the basbot installation in `DIST/telegram-bot-bash` with `git pull; dev/make-distrubition.sh --notest` to get the latest updates.

 ### Note for BSD and MacOS